SPR Call for Abstracts

 - If you wish a funding source for your research to appear in the abstract, please include it under the "Optional - Funding Source" box on the submission form.
 Please DO NOT list the funding source in the body of the abstract.
 If there is no funding source, please leave this box blank.

-- A keyword index is in the supplement issue of the journal.
-Please select one to three descriptors to describe your abstract presentation.
+- A keyword index will be included in the journal supplement, along with the published abstract.
+Please select one to three descriptors to describe your abstract.

 If you do not receive an e-mail response within 24 hours, SPR did not receive your abstract.
-In this case, it is your responsibility to contact the SPR International Office by calling John Hofmann at +1 (608) 443-2472, ext.
-150 or e-mailing him at firstname.lastname@example.org.
+In this case, it is your responsibility to contact the SPR International Office by e-mailing him at email@example.com.

 Paper or Poster Presentation